 Limit the number of unfruitful volleys

 - After two or three back and forths, find an alternative way to communicate.
-It’s amazing how much information can be shared in a 7-minute ScreenHero, Zoom or Google Hangout (as opposed to a 50 minute Slack flame war.)
-ScreenHero, Zoom and Hangouts integrate nicely w Slack, btw.
+It’s amazing how much information can be shared in a 7-minute Zoom or Google Hangout (as opposed to a 50-minute Slack flame war.)
+Zoom and Hangouts integrate nicely w Slack, btw.
 (And, yes, technically that will be a meeting but not all of ‘em are bad…)

 Maintain a single canonical source of truth

-- Keep what “Done” means in one common spot that everyone agrees upon – in the JIRA description field, or in the initial git issue comment (yeah, stinks there’s no change history…).
+- Keep what “Done” means in one common spot that everyone agrees upon – in the JIRA description field, or in the initial git issue comment.
 Update the Google doc and resolve the comments.
 It should not be necessary to read everything every time top to bottom to know what’s current.

-- Minimize 1-1 threads or DM’s.
-Emails only end up in addressee’s inboxes…no one else knows what’s in that DM…
+- Minimize 1-1 threads or DM slack channels.
+Emails only end up in addressee’s inboxes…no one knows what’s in that DM or email chain or sidebar convo that they were not part of…

 - And I bet you can comment below on many other techniques that you find valuable (Hey, add some now, I’ll wait…)